yogendrabaskota/Content-Management-System-Frontend/README.md

 # Content-Management-System:

-This is basic nodeJS project, which implements CRUD operation using NodeJs.
+This is basic mern project, which implements CRUD operation using NodeJs.
 In this project, i have created 5 APIs for Creating blogs, View(Read) blogs, Updating blogs and Deleteing blogs

 ## How to Run: